-In previous versions of Entity Framework, you had the option to take a Database-First approach to development.
+Previous versions of Entity Framework support a Database-First approach to development.
 In this approach, you reverse-engineer a model from an existing database, resulting in the generation of an EDMX file that contains the model definition and mapping information.
-Tooling support for the EDMX file was dropped in Entity Framework Core in favour of using commands to reverse-engineering files for the model from an existing database schema.
+Tooling support for the EDMX file was dropped in Entity Framework Core in favour of using commands to reverse-engineer class files for the model from an existing database schema.
 This approach is known as Code First to an existing database.

 Command Line Interface

 The following example illustrates how to do use code first to to generate a model from a SQL Server database in a new console application using the CLI tools.

 First, create a folder for the project: